pip-services/pip-services-docs/content/en/golang/components/test/shutdown.md

 ### Constructors

 #### NewShutdown
-Create new instance of Shutdown
+Creates new instance of Shutdown

 > NewShutdown() [*Shutdown]()